-Management has determined that the carrying amounts of trade and other receivables, cash and cash equivalents and other payables, based on their notional amounts, reasonably approximate their fair values because these are mostly short term in nature.
+Management has determined that the carrying amounts of bank balances, other receivable, other payables and available-for-sale investments on their notional amounts, reasonably approximate their fair values because these are mostly short-term in nature.

-The company does not anticipate that the carrying amounts recorded at the end of the reporting period would significantly different from the values that would eventually be received or settled.
+The company does not anticipate that the carrying amounts recorded at end of the reporting period would significantly different from the values that would eventually be received or settled.